k-almira/General/README.md

 * https://www.hava.io/ - provides reverse engineering capability to live link accounts.
 Fees are based on the number of resources you want to visualize (i.e., place on diagram).

 ### AWS Architecture:
-Monthly themes covering AWS architecture
+Monthly themes covering AWS architecture.
 * https://aws.amazon.com/architecture/ - Great place to find reference architectures for deploying on AWS (some will even include CloudFormation templates).
 This should be your go to reference before deploying anything -- see if someone at AWS has already done it.

 ### Architecture Blogs